Shangrila-VHP/shangrila-vhp/README.md

 to further enable designs for effectively treating PTS.

 Next, there is particular project out of USC-ICT (Institute of Creative Technologies) called 'Bravemind.'
-This project has been in development for a number of years and here is the ![link here](https://ict.usc.edu/research/projects/bravemind-virtual-reality-exposure-therapy)
+This project has been in development for a number of years and here is the [link here](https://ict.usc.edu/research/projects/bravemind-virtual-reality-exposure-therapy)

 Again, I do not have any affiliation with USC or any other institution.
 Also, I cannot say that I actively keep update with